zoobab/arduino-cli-esp8266/README.md

 Ideas
 =====

+* (from a fosdem question) add support for a virtual target QEMU+AVR https://github.com/michaelrolnik/qemu-avr
+* (from a fosdem question) add a simple test example (grepping the serial console for a git version banner for ex)
 * WebIDE with webusb direct communication to the USB device?
 Like the Dapboot project https://github.com/devanlai/dapboot
 * Arduino-IDE git support
 * docker run with your ino code as argument